Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Louisiana Tech vs. UTEP College Football Odds, Plays and Insights

-The Louisiana Tech Bulldogs (2-3, 0-0 C-USA) are touchdown favorites when they visit the UTEP Miners (5-1, 0-0 C-USA) in conference play on Saturday, October 16, 2021 at the Sun Bowl Stadium.
-The total for this game has been set at 55 points.
+Oddsmakers give the Louisiana Tech Bulldogs (2-3, 0-0 C-USA) the edge when they visit the UTEP Miners (5-1, 0-0 C-USA) on Saturday, October 16, 2021 in a matchup between C-USA opponents at the Sun Bowl Stadium.
+Louisiana Tech is favored by a touchdown.
+The over/under is set at 55.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.